chargebee alternatives

 Pricing Plans

-• Starter – Free.
-Includes basic usage, limited subscriptions and overrides, unlimited flags and components, Stripe integration, and more.
+• Starter (Free): Includes basic usage, limited subscriptions and overrides, 500k monthly events, unlimited flags and components, Stripe integration, and more.

-• Growth – $200 per month.
-Includes higher subscription and event limits, trials, add-ons, timed overrides, key integrations, and more.
+• Growth ($200 per month): Provides higher subscription limits and overrides, 10m monthly events, trials, add-ons, timed overrides, scheduled downgrades, and more.

-• Enterprise – Custom.
-Includes unlimited scale, advanced controls, data exports, premium support, and more.
+• Enterprise (Custom pricing): Comes with unlimited scale, role-based access controls, data exports, premium support, and more.

 Image

-Orb centers on usage-based billing for SaaS and AI companies where consumption drives revenue.
+Orb is another platform that specializes in usage-based billing for SaaS and AI companies, where consumption drives revenue.

-Teams often compare Orb with Chargebee when static plans and invoice-first flows fall short for metered pricing and real-time enforcement.
+Teams usually compare Orb with Chargebee when static plans and invoice-first flows fall short for metered pricing and real-time enforcement.

 Orb connects raw usage events to contracts, pricing logic, and invoices, so you bill from the same source of truth used by product and finance.